APTrust/dart-docs/docs/users/dart_runner.md

 -------
 Options
 -------

-  --job          Path to job json file.
-Use this option only if you are running
-                 a single job (as opposed to a workflow).
-Job json files can be exported from the DART UI.

   --workflow     Path to workflow json file.
 Use this option if you are running
                  a workflow against a batch of files.
 If you specify a workflow